 Red Oak is a large tree reaching 22-30 m tall.
 Flowers are drooping clusters of catkins, yellow-green in colour.
 Red Oak leaves are simple and alternate with 7-9 lobes and shallow to moderately deep bristle tipped sinuses.
-Acorns are almost as wide as they are long and have a saucer-shaped cup which encloses about 1/4 of the nut; scales are thin, hairless and redbrown in colour.
-This tree typically grows faster than other oak species.
+Acorns are almost as wide as they are long and have a saucer-shaped cup which encloses about 1/4 of the nut; scales are thin, hairless and reddish-brown in colour.
+This tree is typically faster growing than other oak species.